LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \section{Evaluation}

-Broadly our evaluation considers two concerns important for large-scale deduplication: correctness and performance.
-As expressed above, both the correctness and performance of these methods are critical for their application to extremely large datasets.
-For correctness, we compare LSHBloom against state-of-the-art deduplication methods when applied to a dataset of 25K PDFs containing labeled duplicates.
-Without correctness, the system may either under-identify duplicates, resulting in decreased downstream inference quality; or over-identify duplicates, unnecessarily decreasing the volume of the training dataset.
-For performance, we consider the storage utilization and runtime of each method on a larger collection of PDFs, peS2o~\cite{peS2o}.
-Without performance, it may not be possible to process large datasets on available hardware resources.
+In evaluating a deduplication method for a particular application, we are concerned with its deduplication fidelity, throughput, and disk space requirements.
+We measure deduplication fidelity via the precision and recall metrics.
+Low \textit{precision}, i.e., excessive false positives, is harmful as it unnecessarily reduces dataset size and, in deep learning, limits an LLM's ability to learn the underlying distribution of the text.
+Low \textit{recall}, i.e., excessive false negatives, admits a great degree of duplicate content, with negative effects on LLM quality in pre-training applications.
+High throughput and a small disk footprint is critical due to the extreme size of modern LLM datasets.
+For example, peS2o~\cite{peS2o} contains roughly 39 million documents, DOLMA~\cite{soldaini_dolma_2024} 5B documents, SmolLM3's pretraining dataset has over 15B documents~\cite{smollm3_datasets_2025}, and RedPajama~\cite{together2023redpajama} has over 100B documents---scales at which naive pairwise comparisons are infeasible.
+Therefore, deduplicating at the billion-record scale with high fidelity is paramount.

-We conduct a comprehensive analysis of various deduplication methods.
-Specifically, as each method includes a set of parameters whose values affect both their correctness and resource usage, we evaluate each using a range of parameter settings.
-Understanding these relationships is crucial to making the best use of available resources.
+To assess deduplication fidelity, we tune LSHBloom and other state-of-the-art deduplication methods on a synthetic, balanced dataset of 24K PDFs containing labeled duplicates, we refer to this as our \textit{tuning dataset}.
+We then use the best parameter settings for each algorithm and compare them on a larger synthetic dataset of 50K PDFs which we term the \textit{testing dataset}.
+Without sufficient fidelity, the system risks either under-identifying duplicates, leading to decreased downstream model quality and unnecessary processing overhead, or over-identifying duplicates, which unnecessarily reduces training dataset volumes.
+To measure performance, we consider the storage utilization and runtime of each method on a larger collection of 39M PDFs, peS2o~\cite{peS2o}.
+Without a sufficiently high throughput and sufficiently low disk footprint, it may not be possible to process large datasets on available hardware resources.

-In the following subsections, we describe the details of our evaluation beginning with the evaluation methodology, then proceeding to correctness, performance, and finally the tradeoffs between performance and correctness.
+In the following subsections, we describe the details of our evaluation, beginning with the evaluation methodology, then proceeding to our evaluation of fidelity, performance, and finally the tradeoffs between performance and fidelity.